Getting Rid Of Poisonous Spiders In North Carolina

 Before we dive into these poisonous spiders, let us learn more about these arachnids in general.

 Spiders are classified as arachnids, and there are 45,000 species of them, found all throughout the world.
 These spiders range in size.
-Some are just .011 inches, as the Samoan spider.
+Some are just .011 inches, like the Samoan spider.
 Some spiders are large, like the Goliath birdeater, a kind of tarantula whose leg span can be up to afoot.

 Most of them are carnivorous.
 They eat a lot of insects, and frogs, lizards, and toads too.
 Only the species Bagheera kiplingi is vegetarian.
 But when they eat, they do not swallow their food because they simply cannot swallow their prey.
 What they do is they inject some digestive enzymes, which liquefies their prey.
 Soon after they can suck the liquefied remains.